Ornate titi monkey: Habitat and threats

-The ornate titi lives in the department of Cundinamarca (Medina) north as far as the lower Ro Upa/Ro Meta, and south into the department of Meta, along the base of the Cordillera Oriental and the Sierra de la Macarena to the Ro Guayabero/upper Ro Guaviare.
+The ornate titi lives in the department of Cundinamarca (Medina) north as far as the lower Upa and Meta rivers, and south into the department of Meta, along the base of the Cordillera Oriental and the Sierra de la Macarena to the Guayabero Tiver and the upper Guaviare river.
 It mainly inhabits the tropic and sub-tropic levels of the forest, generally preferring areas with dense vegetation, such as thickets, tangles, thorny underbrushes and wet or even waterlogged areas.

 The ornate titi tends to sleep in vine tangles located on small branches of trees, generally preferring to be at least 15 m off of the ground.
 Like other members of the moloch group, the ornate titi is considered tolerant of seasonal flooding and disturbances within its habitat, and is commonly found living in areas of forest disturbed by humans, in particular thriving on highly disturbed habitats.
-However, due to the continuous expanding of human settlements and therefore declination of both the size and quality of the ornate titi’s habitat, the presence of the species has become severely fragmented, with the current approximate area of habituated land around 20,000 km a decline of 30% in the last 24 years, and has been listed as Vulnerable by the IUCN since 1994 and is listed on Appendix II of CITES.
+However, due to the continuous expanding of human settlements and therefore declination of both the size and quality of the ornate titi's habitat, the presence of the species has become severely fragmented, with the current approximate area of habituated land around 20,000 km a decline of 30% in the last 24 years, and has been listed as Vulnerable by the IUCN since 1994 and is listed on Appendix II of CITES.

 Decline in habitat has also led to a change in population, with a recorded population density of 5 individuals/km, and a general decreasing population trend.